frankiecd86/windespair/_posts/2018-04-18-sharing-my-net-worth.md

 I want to reach [1 million dollars](https://youtu.be/l91ISfcuzDw)!

 ### The road to $1 million 💸
-{% include image.html image="sharing-my-net-worth/net-worth-4-2018.png" img_class="center-image" alt="Road to 1 million dollars" css="" figcaption="" %}
+{% include image.html src="sharing-my-net-worth/net-worth-4-2018.png" alt="Road to 1 million dollars" %}

 Since I started tracking my net worth in December, I’ve gone from $19,054.64 in December 2017 to $42,756.30 in April 2018.